NLnetLabs/rpki-doc/source/krill/krillmanager/cluster-mode.rst

 --------------------------

 Krill Manager cannot ensure that your DNS records and load balancer are setup, you must take care of that yourself.

 In order to request a Let's Encrypt TLS certificate via Krill Manage in cluster mode you will either need to use the same A record name for each cluster server, or set the external A or CNAME record to point at your load balancer.

+For requests to reach the Krill Manager servers, configure the load balancer to proxy ports 80, 443 (RRDP) and 873 (Rsync).

 What changes in cluster mode?
 -----------------------------